MuriloRoque/private_events_app/README.md

 - Run rails s to start a server in your computer;
 - In your browser address, type the following URL: localhost:3000;
 - Enjoy the App and its functionalities!

+### Testing
+- Run rspec spec/models/'testname'_spec.rb to run each model test;
+- Run rspec spec/requests/'testname'_spec.rb to run each request test.

+Obs.: Substitute 'testname' for the name you want to test.

 ### Install